 A. My main focus is upon teaching beginners and intermediate level pianists up to about Grade 6/7.
 I do not teach advanced students at this stage but am able to refer to other local teachers who teach at this level.

 Q. What is the cost of lessons?

 Generally lessons for beginners will be 30 minutes on a weekly basis and hourly lessons for more experienced players, weekly or potentially fortnightly – (I also do some 45 minute lessons so can be flexible).
 The initial one hour consultation is free.
 Music books are an additional cost – I can order these on your behalf but would require reimbursement of the costs of these, in advance.
 I will however provide a practice notebook free of charge for all children and teenagers.
-Generally I invoice for a block of five lessons with payment in advance, through internet banking, unless an alternative arrangement is agreed on an individual basis.

 Q. Where are the lessons held?

 A. In a music room at my house.

 Q. When do the lessons take place?

 A. This is a matter for negotiation.
 I teach during the day for those who are able to make lessons then, and early evening, e.g. for children after school.
 At the moment I am not teaching between Thursdays and Sundays.

 Q. How often would I need to practice?

 A. Little and often is better than infrequent longer practices.
 30 minutes a day is reasonable for beginners – as pupils advance longer practice hours will be required but these can be split across the day.
 I find practising in the morning works really well for me.